Deploying a Flow Contract

-In the Build for Web on Dapper tutorial, the contract has already been deployed and added to the Dapper Platform.
+In the Beginner Sample App tutorial, the contract has already been deployed and added to the Dapper Platform.
 However, if you want to deploy your own contracts, you will need to go through the following steps.
 We will use the MonsterMaker contract for the example, which you can deploy to your own address and use for your own dApp.
 These same steps apply for any contracts that you are deploying.

 - Ensure that you have